 Ford has subtly updated the look of this fourth generation Mondeo, revising the upper and lower front grille, re-styling the bumpers, introducing more stylish 'C'-shaped tail lights and incorporating fresh fog light and LED daytime running light designs.
 As before, the range is primarily based around hatch and Estate body shapes, the station wagon version order-able with a retractable panoramic glass roof.
 Inside, the dash now gets the brand's SYNC 3 communications and entertainment system, which allows Mondeo drivers to control audio, navigation and climate functions plus connected smartphones using simple voice commands.
 Supported by an 8-inch colour touchscreen that can be operated using pinch and swipe gestures, SYNC 3 is compatible with Apple CarPlay and Android Auto smartphone-mirroring.
 As before, there's a digital analogue instrument cluster, while a wrap-around centre console design delivers a cockpit-like feel.
 Materials quality is better than you might expect from a mainstream brand, with a soft-touch instrument panel and flock-lined central front storage area and glovebox.
 Smart-design front seats feature a thin seat back - enabling rear seat passengers to enjoy additional legroom without sacrificing space for driver and front passenger.

-Expect prices to start at well under £25,000 and range up to around £35,000 across a range of five-door hatch, saloon and estate body styles.
+Prices start at around £26,000 and range up to around £37,000 across a range of five-door hatch, saloon and estate body styles.
 Trim levels now start with 'Zetec Edition', then buyers have the choice of something sportier ('ST-Line Edtion') or plusher ('Titanium Edition').
 For something truly luxurious, you'll need the flagship 'Vignale' variant.
 As standard, all models have navigation, a DAB tuner, front and rear parking sensors and cruise control with a speed limiter.
 'ST-Line' variants introduce extras including a body styling kit, lowered sports suspension, a Ford Power start button, a darkened headliner, privacy glass and 19-inch alloy wheels.
 Safety technology is a strongpoint.
 All derivatves get 'Active City Stop' autonomous braking to mitigate or avoid low-speed collisions at under 31mph.
 Plus there's Pedestrian Detection, which identifies people and reduces the severity of collisions at speeds of up to 50mph.
 A radar system also drives the Distance Indication feature and improved Adaptive Cruise Control technology.
 Cameras support a Lane Keeping Aid and Traffic Sign Recognition, which provides the driver with the speed limit, cancellation signs and overtaking regulations flashed up on the instrument cluster display.
 There are also full adaptive LED headlights on offer, as well as Active Park Assist featuring Perpendicular Parking.

 For most of its customers most of the time, the fourth generation version of Ford's 'one world' medium range family car is a better bet than ever in this improved guise.
 Today, a car of this kind must be a more luxurious and more technologically-advanced thing, so this Mondeo is.
 You could pay more than twice as much for something with a prestigious German badge and still fail to match this car's refinement and much of the kind of high-tech kit that really sets this Ford apart from slightly cheaper rivals like Vauxhall's Insignia.
 And it's certainly a closer match and arguably a more interesting option in this sector than Volkswagen's classy eight generation Passat.
 In short, this is a model rejuvenated.
 It's worth your attention.